MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 1) **Empty callback functions**

-    Although the code below may seem innocent to leave in your application, especially since every Unity script auto-initializes with this code block, these empty callbacks can actually become expensive.
-Unity operates back and forth over an unmanaged/managed code boundary, between UnityEngine code and your application code.
+    Although the code below may seem innocent to leave in your application, especially since every Unity script auto-initializes with an Update method, these empty callbacks can become expensive.
+Unity operates back and forth between an unmanaged and managed code boundary, between UnityEngine code and your application code.
 Context switching over this bridge is fairly expensive, even if there's nothing to execute.
 This becomes especially problematic if your app has 100s of GameObjects with components that have empty repeating Unity callbacks.

     ```CS
     void Update()